mnl359/workshop-terraform/README.md

-# AWS Application Deployment using Terraform and Ansible
+# AWS Application Deployment using Terraform, Ansible and CircleCI

-We are going to implement the following architecture:
+In the following notes I want to show you how to deploy Wordpress Web Application to AWS using Terraform, Ansible and CircleCI.

+Long explanation on Medium.
+Comming soon...

 This documentation is outdated.
 I will update it as soon as possible.